 "Responsible Individual" means an adult, typically a parent or guardian, who executes the Account Application for a Depositor who has not attained the age of majority in their state of residence or who is legally disabled, and any successor Responsible Individual.
 The Responsible Individual shall exercise all powers and duties of the Depositor, on behalf of the Depositor.
-If the Responsible Individual becomes incapacitated or dies while the Depositor is a minor or is otherwise legally disabled, the successor Responsible Individual shall be (a) the person named to succeed in that capacity by the preceding Responsible Individual in form acceptable to the Custodian, or (b) if no successor is named, a court-appointed conservator or other legal fiduciary of the Depositor's estate.
-In all events, no person shall be a successor
+If the Responsible Individual becomes incapacitated or dies while the Depositor is a minor or is otherwise legally disabled, the successor Responsible Individual shall be (a) the person named to succeed in that capacity by the preceding Responsible Individual in form acceptable to the

-Responsible Individual unless such person executes the Account Application for the Depositor and agrees to exercise all powers and duties of the Depositor, on behalf of the Depositor, as indicated herein.
+Custodian, or (b) if no successor is named, a court-appointed conservator or other legal fiduciary of the Depositor's estate.
+In all events, no person shall be a successor Responsible Individual unless such person executes the Account Application for the Depositor and agrees to exercise all powers and duties of the Depositor, on behalf of the Depositor, as indicated herein.

-"Service Company" means any entity employed by the Custodian or the Distributor, including but not limited to American Century Services, LLC, the transfer agent for the Fund(s), to perform various administrative duties of either the Custodian or the Distributor.
-In any case where there is no Service Company, the duties assigned hereunder to the Service Company will be performed by the Distributor (if any).
+"Service Company" means any entity employed by the Custodian or the Distributor, including but not limited to American Century Brokerage, to perform various administrative duties of either the Custodian or the Distributor.

-"Sponsor" means American Century Investment Management, Inc. Reference to the Sponsor includes reference to any affiliate of Sponsor to which Sponsor has delegated (or which is in fact performing) any duty assigned to Sponsor under this Agreement.
-Sponsor specifically assumes sponsorship of Custodial Accounts previously established with American Century Mutual Funds, Inc., as Sponsor.
+"Sponsor" means American Century Brokerage, a Division of American Century Investment Services, Inc. Reference to the Sponsor includes reference to any affiliate of Sponsor to which Sponsor has delegated (or which is in fact performing) any duty assigned to Sponsor under this Agreement.